London Youth Choir Bursary Fund

 Rachel Staunton, Musical Director

-Rachel is a professional choral conductor and animateur with a passion for working with young people.
+Rachel is a professional choral conductor & animateur with a passion for working with young people.
 She is the musical director & co-founder of LYC.